rickychung2019/cnnFaceExpr/README.md

 **Dataset would be divided into half for training and testing**

 Step0: Massaging the dataset<br />
 Unfortunately, the pixels of each image given by the dataset are just a series of string separated by whitespace.
-Have to turn it into 48x48 numpy.ndarray first.
+Have to turn it into 48x48 numpy.ndarray with dtype=float.